 - Slurred, slow or low-volume speech (dysarthria)

-- Visual disturbances, such as blurred vision and difficulty focusing your eyes
+- Visual disturbances, such as blurred or double vision and difficulty focusing your eyes

 - Difficulty swallowing (dysphagia) or chewing